grahamwell/3DLife/README.md

 The wait interval can be altered at runtime with the + and - keypad keys, set to 8 to begin with.

+Press space to start and stop.
+If stopped, clicking the mouse advances one generation.

 The camera script allows panning and zooming but is pretty basic.
 It needs two empty gameobjects in the centre of the scene, one a child of the other.
 The child is the up/down gimbal, the parent holds the camera script.
 The camera